Federal Law Links

 Lower Federal Courts

-- Court Links: The Administrative Office of the U.S. Courts links to all available lower federal court websites.
+- Court Locator: The Administrative Office of the U.S. Courts links to all available lower federal court websites.

 - U.S. Court of Appeals for the Fourth Circuit: Includes rules, calendars, forms and general information about the court.

-- FDsys: Offers a pilot program with court opinions from a select number of lower federal courts including appellate, district, and bankruptcy courts.
+- GovInfo: Offers a pilot program with court opinions from a select number of lower federal courts including appellate, district, and bankruptcy courts.

 - U.S. Federal Courts: The Administrative Office of the U.S. Courts' clearinghouse of federal judicial information.

-- Public Access to Court Electronic Records (PACER): Service for access to court records and dockets.
+- Public Access to Court Electronic Records (PACER): Fee-based service for access to court records and dockets.
 Nationwide party index with case information accessed at individual courts.
-Available to current Law School students, faculty and staff via password.
-Inquire at the Law Library Reference Desk for access.
+Available to current Law School students, faculty and staff via Bloomberg Law.
+Members of the public may sign up for PACER access via the website with a credit card, which will not be charged unless a certain amount of charges are incurred per quarter.

-- Justia Federal District Court Filings and Dockets: Provides docket summaries and information for federal cases, 2004-present.
+- Justia Dockets & Filings: Provides docket summaries and information for federal cases, 2004-present.
 Offers more flexible search capabilities than PACER, although access to actual court documents requires PACER username and password (see above).

 - Federal Administrative Law Research Guide: Extensive guide to administrative law research at Duke's Goodson Law Library.

-- e-CFR: Site for unofficial, but more currently-updated, version of the CFR.
+- e-CFR (current edition only): Site for unofficial, but more currently-updated, version of the CFR.

-- HeinOnline: Code of Federal Regulations library (1938-present).
-Available to current Duke University students, faculty and staff.
+- Code of Federal Regulations library, HeinOnline (1938-present): Available to current Duke University students, faculty and staff.

 - Federal Register (FR)

-- U.S. Federal Government Agencies Directory (LSU): List and links to federal agencies including executive, legislative, independent and quasi-official bodies.
+- U.S. Federal Government Agencies and Departments (USA.gov): Alphabetical list and links to federal agencies including executive, legislative, independent and quasi-official bodies.